Sensitivity Analysis for Binary Outcome Misclassification in Randomization Tests via Integer Programming: Introduction

-A central concept of our framework is called \textit{warning accuracy}, which is defined as the finite-population-exact threshold such that the causal conclusion based on the measured outcomes may differ from that based on the true outcomes if the accuracy of the measured outcomes did not surpass that threshold.
-We show how warning accuracy, its related information \textit{sensitivity weights}, and its dual concept \textit{design accuracy} can help address \textbf{Q1--4} without adding any additional assumptions to a randomized experiment.
-To handle the computational difficulty encountered in computing warning accuracy for large-scale experiments called the ``curse of symmetry," we propose a computational approach to adaptively formulate a corresponding integer programming problem with respect to the randomization design.
-Our computational approach leverages some intrinsic features of various randomization designs and recent advances in erasing symmetry in integer programming (\citealp{fogarty2016discrete, fogarty2017randomization}), which can be of independent interest.
-Our framework covers both Fisher's sharp null and Neyman's weak null and works for a wide range of randomization designs (i.e., assignment mechanisms) in randomized experiments, including completely randomized experiments, stratified and finely stratified experiments, paired experiments, and so on.
-Our framework can also be applied to matched or stratified observational studies that adopt randomization-based inference.
-We illustrate our new framework through studying the well-known puzzle in the PCPT introduced in Section~\ref{subsubsec: PCPT}.
+A central concept of our framework is called ``warning accuracy," defined as the threshold such that the causal conclusion (e.g., rejecting some causal null hypothesis or not) based on the measured outcomes may differ from that based on the true outcomes if the finite-population accuracy of the measured outcomes did not surpass that threshold.
+We show how computing the warning accuracy and related quantities can help answer the aforementioned three questions $\textbf{Q1--3}$ without adding additional assumptions to a randomization test.
+Therefore, the proposed sensitivity analysis is a free lunch added to the conventional analysis of a randomization test subject to outcome misclassification.
+To handle the computational challenge encountered in computing warning accuracy for large-scale randomized experiments, called the ``curse of symmetry," we propose a computation strategy to adaptively reformulate a corresponding integer program with respect to the randomization design.
+Our computation strategy leverages some intrinsic characteristics of various randomization designs and recent advances in erasing symmetry in integer programming (\citealp{fogarty2016discrete, fogarty2017randomization}), which can be of independent interest.
+Our framework covers both Fisher's sharp null and Neyman's weak null and universally works for several commonly used randomization designs.
+Our framework can also be applied to matched or stratified observational studies that adopt randomization tests.
+As a real-data application, we use our sensitivity analysis approach incorporated with related expert knowledge on prostate cancer diagnosis to provide evidence on whether the well-known puzzle concerning the contradictive effects of finasteride detected by the PCPT is due to actual effects or potential outcome misclassification bias.
+We also developed an open-source \textsf{R} package \textsf{RIOM} (i.e., \textbf{R}andomization \textbf{I}nference with \textbf{O}utcome \textbf{M}isclassification) for implementing our methods and for reproducible research, which is publicly available on \textsf{GitHub} (\url{https://github.com/siyuheng/RIOM}).